HeinrichG-V12/Dual_WBO/README.md

 ### Outputs

 - dual analog output, either as 0..5V for Lambda 0.65 to 1.35 **OR** narrow band emulation
-- CAN output (AEM X-Series protocol) for both channels
+- CAN output (AEM X-Series protocol) for both channels and debug messages
-- CAN debug / diagnostic messages (pump current, battery voltage, heater power, ....)

-### Configuration

-- integrated with TunerStudio
-  - CAN speed
-  - CAN IDs
-  - analog output
-  - ...

 ### Bosch CJ125 (LQFP32 package) part numbers